About PREDA

 The Peace Region Economic Development Alliance (PREDA) is one of 9 Regional Economic Development Alliances (REDA) in the province of Alberta.

-PREDA is a partnership of 27 municipalities working together to guide regional economic development of Alberta’s northwest – affectionately referred to as the Peace Region (click here for map link).
-Membership also includes Northern Lakes College and Community Futures (Peace Country and Grande Prairie); both of which provide regional support data on small businesses, entrepreneurs, and skilled trade and services needed across the region.
+PREDA is a partnership of 27 municipalities working together to guide regional economic development of Alberta’s northwest – affectionately referred to as the Peace Region (click here for profile).
+Membership also includes Northern Lakes College, Northwestern Polytech, our Community Futures (Peace Country and Grande Prairie); and our Chambers of Commerce.
+These regional members provide data on small businesses, entrepreneurs, and skilled trade and services needed across the region.

-PREDA was incorporated as a not for profit Corporation under The Companies Act of Alberta in October 2000.
+PREDA was incorporated under The Companies Act of Alberta in October 2000.
+(Incorporation Seal)

 Our Mission is to continue to grow a vibrant economy that explores, promotes and facilitates new emerging opportunities, competitiveness and innovation.